JetBrains/intellij-platform-plugin-template/README.md

 Since February 2021, GitHub Actions [support the skip CI feature][github-actions-skip-ci].
 If the message contains one of the following strings: `[skip ci]`, `[ci skip]`, `[no ci]`, `[skip actions]`, or `[actions skip]` – workflows will not be triggered.

+### Why draft release no longer contains built plugin artifact?

+All the binaries created with each workflow are still available, but as an output artifact of each run together with tests and Qodana results.
+That approach gives more possibilities for testing and debugging pre-releases, for example, in your local environment.

 ## Useful links